The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ### Area of Effect

 Area of Effect refers to using skills that hit multiple targets in one go.
 The AoE skills themselves have a lower potency than Single target skills.
 So what’s the big deal?

 For Endwalker Warriors, the options are pretty clear-cut.
-At Lv90, the AoE rotation for Warriors is more effective than Single target rotation if there are 3 or more targets to hit.
+At level 90, the AoE rotation for Warriors is more effective than Single target rotation if there are three or more targets to hit.

 Here’s a nice table comparing various skills and combos, and their effective potency at different situations.